 GNOMES !
 YOUR bold forms unnumber’d arms outstretch,

-And urge the vengeance o’er the guilty wretch.--- (431-434)
+And urge the vengeance o’er the guilty wretch.— (431–34)

-And indeed, Darwin finishes out the Canto by seeking evidence of what I called, at the outset “ecological retribution”: that is, he sifts through his vast natural historical archive for signs of elemental forces departing from the moral indifference usually presumed to be their law.
+And indeed, Darwin finishes out the canto by seeking evidence of what I called, at the outset “ecological retribution”—that is, he sifts through his vast natural historical archive for signs of elemental forces departing from the moral indifference usually presumed to be their law.

-What emerges across the Canto’s remaining episodes is a revisionist natural history in which terrestrial elements conspire with racialized subjects to reverse and avenge the progress of Empire.
-Darwin reprises the ancient story of the Persian general Cambyses II, who attempted to “subdue Ethopia,” only to have his armies subsumed by burning sandstorms in the deserts of Northeast Africa: “wave after wave the driving desert swims, / Bursts over their heads, and inhumes the struggling limbs” (435n, 489-490, emphasis added).
-In this retelling, what seems like natural disaster is fostered by the “vindictive hands” of the Canto’s ever present “Gnomes” – those half-human, half-earthen collectivities that have changed over the course of the Canto from solicitous minsters of the poem’s every topical whim to militant, “resistless” agents of political violence (460, 487).
+What emerges across the canto’s remaining episodes is a revisionist natural history in which terrestrial elements conspire with racialized subjects to reverse and avenge the progress of empire.
+Darwin reprises the ancient story of the Persian general Cambyses II, who attempted to “subdue Ethopia,” only to have his armies subsumed by burning sandstorms in the deserts of Northeast Africa: “wave after wave the driving desert swims, / Bursts over their heads, and inhumes the struggling limbs” (435n, 489–90; emphasis added).
+In this retelling, what seems like natural disaster is fostered by the “vindictive hands” of the canto’s ever-present “Gnomes”—those half-human, half-earthen collectivities that have changed over the course of the canto from solicitous minsters of the poem’s every topical whim to militant, “resistless” agents of political violence (460, 487).
 Their “infuriate surge” inhumes the invaders in “one great earthy Ocean” (487, 494).
-Night then “bow[s] his Ethiop brow,” as if to sanctify the action, before the poem turns to celebrate the “Afric Warrior,” Hannibal, to whom the very Alps yielded passage, that he might “sh[ake] the rising empire of the world” (495, 529-541).
+Night then “bow[s] his Ethiop brow,” as if to sanctify the action, before the poem turns to celebrate the “Afric Warrior,” Hannibal, to whom the very Alps yielded passage, that he might “sh[ake] the rising empire of the world” (495, 529–41).

-Are such dark pastoral adynata, no less than the Golden, utopian ones – for in both cases, other-than-human beings suspend the laws of nature by taking a moral or political side – simply preposterous and ironic, impossibilia connoting impossibility itself?
-Are the twinned, utopian poles of multinatural vengeance and multinatural jubilee anything other than “bad faith” in the presumptively materialist context of Darwin’s poem: examples of the eschatology for atheists that Steve Goldsmith has detected in much new materialist thought, or of unchallenging recourse to a common form of Providentialism, in which the elements are once again instruments of a just God?
+Are such dark pastoral adynata, no less than the Golden, utopian ones—for in both cases, other-than-human beings suspend the laws of nature by taking a moral or political side—simply preposterous and ironic, impossibilia connoting impossibility itself?
+Are the twinned, utopian poles of multinatural vengeance and multinatural jubilee anything other than “bad faith” in the presumptively materialist context of Darwin’s poem—examples of the eschatology for atheists that Steven Goldsmith has detected in much new materialist thought or of unchallenging recourse to a common form of Providentialism, in which the elements are once again instruments of a just God?
 Maybe.
-Yet in the present context of global climate destabilization, it feels difficult not to read the destructive behavior of the elements as commentary on the history of human production and consumption, as well as to recognize that the Holocene regularities we have known have never been as immutable as “natural law.”
-Moreover, and more to the point of Darwin’s groping attempts at a natural philosophy and poetics of abolition, Black Studies scholars’ efforts to decolonize mainstream Anthropocene and new materialist theory advocate a similar form of attention to the poetic conjuncture between other-than-human beings and human subjects of de-humanization – between what is called “nature” and those “genres of being human” rendered illegible by one ethno-class’s over-representation as Man (Wynter 26).
+Yet in the present context of global climate destabilization, it feels difficult not to read the destructive behavior of the elements as commentary on the history of human production and consumption as well as to recognize that the Holocene regularities we have known have never been as immutable as “natural law.”
+Moreover, and more to the point of Darwin’s groping attempts at a natural philosophy and poetics of abolition, Black Studies scholars’ efforts to decolonize mainstream Anthropocene and new materialist theory advocate a similar form of attention to the poetic conjuncture between other-than-human beings and human subjects of dehumanization—between what is called “nature” and those “genres of being human” rendered illegible by one ethno-class’s overrepresentation as Man (Wynter 26).